jaryaman/ML_demos/README.md

 - `L1_regularization_linear_models.ipynb` : Exploration of how to perform L1 regularization for linear regression, and a frequentist heuristic for choosing the regularization strength
 - `robust_linear_regression.ipynb` : Linear regression using t-distributed noise, using Bayesian inference and Pymc3
 - `kernel_machines.ipynb` : Using kernel machines to generate a simple non-linear classifier

+### Rendering

+If GitHub fails to render the notbook, visit https://nbviewer.jupyter.org/ and paste in the URL you wish to view